AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/target.md

 ## Next steps

 You should now have all the tools to start adding more A/B tests or other Target activities (such as Experience Targeting, Multivariate Test), where relevant and applicable, to your app.
-There is more in depth information available in the [Github repo for the Optimize extension](https://github.com/adobe/aepsdk-optimize-ios) where you can also find a link to a dedicated [tutorial](https://opensource.adobe.com/aepsdk-optimize-ios/#/tutorials/README) on how to track Adobe Target offers.
+There is more in-depth information available in the [GitHub repo for the Optimize extension](https://github.com/adobe/aepsdk-optimize-ios) where you can also find a link to a dedicated [tutorial](https://opensource.adobe.com/aepsdk-optimize-ios/#/tutorials/README) on how to track Adobe Target offers.

 >[!SUCCESS]
 >
+>You have enabled the app for A/B tests and displayed the results of an A/B test with Adobe Target and the Adobe Journey Optimizer - Decisioning extension for the Adobe Experience Platform Mobile SDK.
+>
->You have enabled the app for A/B tests and displayed the results of an A/B test using Adobe Target and the Adobe Journey Optimizer - Decisioning extension for the Adobe Experience Platform Mobile SDK.<br/>Thank you for investing your time in learning about Adobe Experience Platform Mobile SDK.
-If you have questions, want to share general feedback, or have suggestions on future content, share them on this [Experience League Community discussion post](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-launch/tutorial-discussion-implement-adobe-experience-cloud-in-mobile/td-p/443796).
+>Thank you for investing your time in learning about Adobe Experience Platform Mobile SDK.
+If you have questions, want to share general feedback, or have suggestions on future content, share them on this [Experience League Community discussion post](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-data/tutorial-discussion-implement-adobe-experience-cloud-in-mobile/td-p/443796).

 Next: **[Conclusion and next steps](conclusion.md)**